SharadSaha/video-moment-retrieval/README.md

 - **Session Archives**: Access your previous retrieval sessions to revisit past queries and results.

-- **Contact Support**: Connect with our support team or administrators effortlessly through the built-in contact feature.
+- **Contact Support**: Connect with us effortlessly through the built-in contact feature.

-- **Personalization Options**: Customize and tailor your experience with various settings and preferences.

 ## Technologies 🛠️